os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 You have following command line options available:

--b | --batch-mode   -> running in interactive mode.
-Mandatory if you want to use -r or -i option -r | --raptor-home  -> you are giving the absolute path of directory where Raptor will be installed -i | --install-dep  -> Turn on the OS dependecies installation -v | --verbose      -> increase the installer verbose.
+* -b | --batch-mode   -> running in interactive mode.
+Mandatory if you want to use -r or -i option
+* -r | --raptor-home  -> you are giving the absolute path of directory where Raptor will be installed
+* -i | --install-dep  -> Turn on the OS dependecies installation
+* -v | --verbose      -> increase the installer verbosity.

 Go to the directory where you have extracted the Raptor exe after downloading and execute it with any or with all above mentioned options like below